cganoo/text-search/README.md

 ### License

-text-textsearch.search is licensed under the MIT license.
+text-search is licensed under the MIT license.
 It is primarily intended for fun and instructive purposes.
 Use this at your own risk.

 ### Credit